15 Great Travel Destinations in Greece for All Tastes

 Genuine Greek atmosphere, climbing trails, sponge and honey

-Kalymnos is located just west of the Turkish coastal town of Bodrum.
+Kalymnos is a great travel destination in Greece, it is located just west of the Turkish coastal town of Bodrum.
 There is peace, sun and swimming for the whole coin.
 It is also possible to rent a car to explore the island’s small villages, which are characterized by a genuine Greek atmosphere.

 Beautiful Kalymnos is a favorite of many Greek travelers.
 Many people travel here to experience the bustling capital, the captivating folk life and beautiful landscape, or to climb one of the island’s excellent climbing trails.